Short answer: How long do I cook salmon for?

 To grill salmon, start by heating up your grill on medium-high heat for approximately 10-15 minutes before adding your marinated fish flesh-side down.
 For an average-sized fillet, grill each side for 5-7 minutes until golden brown with internal temperature reaching around 145°F (63°C).

-See also Salad for Salmon: A Delicious and Nutritious Meal Option
+See also Salmon Cake Recipe with Fresh Salmon: A Delicious and Healthy Meal

 Remember that grilling can be highly dependent on variables such as weather conditions and propane burners; factors which may impact proper cooking timeframes due to variance in heat intensity between different types of barbecue units.